iampreetpatel/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template2.md

+As a Web developer,I want to use Agile methodologies to efficiently and collaboratively develop a website that meets the customer's requirements.

 As a client, I desire a website that is created using Agile approach in order to assure effective teamwork and high quality product.

 Acceptance Criteria: